donomii/listStack/README.md

  A linked list implemented sequentially in memory

 ## Features
  A linked list where all the elements are laid out sequentially in memory,                                               to avoid malloc and free.
+The elements can be variable size.

  Why?
 To provide a linked list implementation that works in embedded systems, without needing                           memory management.